typicms/base

 php artisan typicms:create cats

-2. The module is in /Modules/Cats, you can customize it
+2. The module is created in /Modules/Cats.
+Customize it as needed.

 php artisan migrate